WlarusFromDaSpace/cyberland-cli-python/README.md

 filter_update() //updates the filter, runs automatically when the client is started or filter()is run.

+To see filtered posts just write filters to the CLI

 ansipost(path to file) //Converts an imagefile to ANSI and posts it to /i/.
 Smaller images, like 50x50, are preferred.
 Size limit is 350000 bytes.

 neofetch(board, message) //Allows you to post your neofetch to different boards